Urban beekeeping: Urban beekeeping cities

 Some cities have active beekeeping communities, while others offer plentiful parks and gardens but have few apiaries.

 North America

 USDA technician harvesting honey on top of the Whitten Building in Washington, D.C.

 Detroit

-Detroit is home to a flourishing population of native bees and variety of greenspaces.
-The city has several urban farms (not all of which maintain hives), including the Michigan Urban Farming Initiative. the Hantz Farm, D-Town Farm, and Earthworks Urban Farms.
+Detroit is home to a flourishing population of native bees and a variety of greenspaces.
+The city has several urban farms (not all of which maintain hives), including the Michigan Urban Farming Initiative, the Hantz Farm, D-Town Farm, and Earthworks Urban Farms.
 In 2017, the Detroit Hives nonprofit was founded with the mission to improve communities for people and pollinators, especially for underserved populations, by transforming vacant lots into urban bee farms.
 Detroit Hives is the first to create an educational apiary in the City of Detroit.
-In 2019, Detroit Hives founded National Urban Beekeeping Day, celebrated annually on July 19 as a day of education and awareness to support urban beekeepers and the ethical treatment of pollinators living within the urban landscape.
+In 2019, Detroit Hives founded National Urban Beekeeping Day, celebrated annually on July 19, as a day of education and awareness to support urban beekeepers and the ethical treatment of pollinators living within the urban landscape.